 Welcoming a new baby into the home is always a magical day.
-Everyone enjoys loving on the baby and who can resist newborn snuggles?
+Everyone enjoys loving on the baby, and who can resist newborn snuggles?
 But bringing home a new baby when you have a toddler may not be as magical as you hoped.
 Your big toddler may be feeling a little left out with all the new excitement of the new baby.
 This is normal.
 This is NOT a representation of your parenting.
-It is just a hard time of creating balance.
+It is just a hard time creating balance.

 At the end of your long days, you are exhausted and ready for a well-deserved break.
-So, that moment when you tuck your toddler in and they start crying and begging you not to go or maybe you have tucked them in and they have now come out of their room for the hundredth time you are about ready to lose your mind.
+So, that moment when you tuck your toddler in, and they start crying and begging you not to go, or maybe you have tucked them in, and they have now come out of their room for the hundredth time, you are about ready to lose your mind.
 I know it is frustrating!
 Understanding why your toddler is acting out at bedtime and having a few strategies under your belt can help keep toddler sleep on track and balanced through this busy transition in the home.

 Why are Sleep Battles Happening?

-The baby’s needs often take priority to their needs, you may find yourself being short with your toddler in ways like “don’t feed your baby sister dill pickles” and much more.
-The day-to-day is usually focused more on the baby’s needs at this point and it is just a reality.
+The baby’s needs often take priority to their needs.
+You may find yourself being short with your toddler in ways like “don’t feed your baby sister dill pickles” and much more.
+The day-to-day is usually focused more on the baby’s needs at this point, and it is just a reality.
 Bedtime battles can stem from your toddler craving your attention.

 There are ways that you can help your toddler through this new transition.
-It can take time and patience as they adapt to the new family member but with a little extra time spent with them and some consistency sleep battles can be reduced.
+It can take time and patience as they adapt to the new family member, but with a little extra time spent with them and some consistency, sleep battles can be reduced.

 10 Tips to Help Keep Toddler Sleep on Track